KeremAR/Homelab-App/.devcontainer/README.md

 browser -> localhost:5173/login -> Vite -> localhost:8001
 browser -> localhost:5173/todos -> Vite -> localhost:8002
 ```

+Vite HMR updates JSX, CSS and other imported source modules while the frontend
+task is running.
+It does not reload `vite.config.js`: proxy and server settings
+are read when the Vite process starts.
+After changing `vite.config.js`, stop
+the `Dev: Frontend` task with `Ctrl+C` and run it again.
+A Dev Container rebuild
+is not required for this config-only change.

 `server.host: 0.0.0.0` makes Vite reachable through container port forwarding.
 The `server` configuration affects `npm run dev`; it does not change the